jarusll/the-logs/index.md

 Why today?
 I finished playing this cute game called `A short hike`.
 Long story short, in the final part of the game you gracefully glide through the shimmering northern lights.
 It really resonated with my newfound freedom with cycling and I just had to stop and write it down.
 I recommend you try out this short cute game.

 I finally joined gym and I have been working on myself.
-Alot of cardio and some of strength training.
+A lot of cardio and some of strength training.

 I got infected with `n + 1` as well and I bought 2 more bikes.
 Hold on, let me explain.